saeedhalabi/Frontend-Learning-project/readme.md

 - Learned how to structure elements using Flexbox
 - HTML Class naming conventions

-### Technologies Used
+### Application Used
-The project leveraged the following technology:
+The project leveraged the following application:

 - Visual Studio Code (VSCode)
   - developed by Microsoft, is a popular and versatile source code editor known for its lightweight design, extensive features, and robust support for various programming languages.